 Kevin Hall, Assoc.
-Vice President Brian Crowell, Director Willie Williams, Assistant Director (Director during 2022 was Brandan Biship)
+Vice President Brian Crowell, Director Willie Williams, Assistant Director \(Director during first part of 2023 was Brandan Bishop)

 PREPARATION OF THE ANNUAL SECURITY REPORT

 The Annual Security Report is prepared, published and distributed in accordance with the requirements of the Campus Security Act of 1990, the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act of 1998, the Higher Education Amendments of 1998, the Higher Education Opportunity Act of 2008, the 2013 reauthorization of the Violence Against Women Act , including the Campus Sexual Violence Elimination Act (Campus SaVE), which amends the Clery Act, and all implementing regulations issued by the U.S. Department of Education.